- Division of Infrastructure and Commercial

 Water Cycle Management

-Water cycle management incorporates increasing water use efficiency, promoting conscious water usage, and substituting alternative water resources for non-potable (non-drinking) water use needs.
-Alternative water resources for urban and peri-urban landscapes include water recycling from sewerage, harvesting and treating urban stormwater, and capturing rainwater from rooftops.
+Water cycle management ('catchment' or 'watershed management') incorporates increasing water use efficiency, promoting conscious water usage, and substituting alternative water resources for non-potable (non-drinking) water use needs.
+All building and refurbishments incorporates Water Efficiency Labelling and Standards (WELS) (opens in a new window) in fittings and appliances.
+Alternative water resources for urban and peri-urban landscapes include water recycling from sewerage, harvesting and treating urban stormwater, and capturing rainwater from rooftops, to reduce the impact on local ecosystems and wildlife whilst benefiting human health and welfare.
 Another important dimension is incorporating Water Sensitive Urban Design (WSUD) as a key component of precinct developments.

 Key Strategies Emerging